Engineering management: Graduate degrees

-Many universities offer Master of Engineering Management degrees.
+Many universities offer Master of Engineering Management or PhD degrees.

 Northwestern University offers the Master of Engineering Management (MEM) program since 1976.
 The program is administered out of the Department of Industrial Engineering and Management Sciences.
 Students take courses across different schools of the university such as McCormick school of Engineering, Kellogg School of Management, Farley Center for Entrepreneurship and Innovation, Segal Design Institute.
 Graduates students are admitted based on eligibility criteria that includes minimum work experience of 3 years.

 Missouri S&T is credited with awarding the first Ph.D. in Engineering Management in 1984.
 The National Institute of Industrial Engineering based in Mumbai has been awarding degrees in the field of Post Graduate Diploma in Industrial Engineering since 1973 and the Fellowship (Doctoral) degrees have been awarded since 2008.

 Western Michigan University began offering the MS in Manufacturing Administration degree in 1977 and later renamed the degree as Master of Science in Engineering Management.
 WMU's MSEM alumni work in the automotive, medical, manufacturing, and service sectors, often in roles of project manager, engineering manager, and senior leadership in engineering and technical organizations.

 Cornell University started one of the first Engineering Management Masters programs in 1988 with the launch of their Master of Engineering (M.Eng.) in Engineering Management.
 The program allows students access to courses and programs in the College of Engineering, Johnson School of Management, and across Cornell University more broadly.

 Massachusetts Institute of Technology offers a Master in System Design and Management, which is a member of the Consortium of Engineering Management.

+The University of Texas at Austin's Cockrell School of Engineering has offered a Master of Science in Engineering Management (MEM) since 1999, administered by Texas Engineering Executive Education (TxEEE) in partnership with the McCombs School of Business.

+Indiana State University started offering a PhD in Technology Management degree in 1998.
+This is a consortium-based program.

 Lamar University offers a Master of Engineering Management degree with flexible content to adjust to diverse engineering fields, with core content that includes operations management, accounting, and decision sciences.

 Netaji Subhas Institute of Technology (NSIT) New Delhi also provides M.tech degree in Engineering management.
 Admission to this program happens through GATE (Graduate Aptitude Test in Engineering) examination.

 Students in the University of Kansas' Engineering Management Program are practicing professionals employed by over 100 businesses, manufacturing, government or consulting firms.
 There are over 200 actively enrolled students in the program and approximately 500 alumni.

+University of Sharjah in United Arab Emirates offers MSc EM and PhD EM degrees.

 Istanbul Technical University Management Engineering Department offers a graduate degree, and a Ph.D. in Management Engineering.